AtsuMiyai/rethinking_rotation/README.md

 # Rethinking Rotation in Self-Supervised Contrastive Learning: Adaptive Positive or Negative Data Augmentation

-This is the PyTorch impelementation of our paper "Rethinking Rotation in Self-Supervised Contrastive Learning: Adaptive Positive or Negative Data Augmentation" [Miyai+, WACV2023].
+This is the official PyTorch impelementation of our paper "Rethinking Rotation in Self-Supervised Contrastive Learning: Adaptive Positive or Negative Data Augmentation" [Miyai+, WACV2023].

 <p align="center">
     <img src=figure/overview_pnda.png width="900">